• Skip to main content

 • Schulz Jordan

-Schulz Jordan 5 months ago
+Schulz Jordan over 2 years ago

 What is the typical derating value users can set for components.
 How can he gauge this should have 0.8, other should have 0.5 & others with different value.
 Is it all defined in the datasheet or somewhere else.